tdwg/vocab/documentation-specification.md

-# TDWG Standards Documentation Specification (draft of 2017-01-20 revised based on reviewer comments) #
+# TDWG Standards Documentation Specification (draft of 2017-01-23 for submission for public comment) #

 **Title:** Standards Documentation Specification